 The award will be judged in two parts, in the following manner:

-Students must submit an application* with a 2-5 page travel proposal by 2:00 PM, Monday, March 28, 2022.
-Application forms are available materials should be uploaded to a link sent out by the Department.
+Students must submit an application* with a 2-5 page travel proposal.
+Application forms should be uploaded to a link sent out by the Department.

-Finalists selected from Part 1 must submit a portfolio, which will be due in May 2022.
+Finalists selected from Part 1 must submit a portfolio.
 For MArch I students, the portfolio should contain a record of the first six semesters of design work completed at the GSD, as well as the thesis**.
 For MArch AP students, your portfolio would be expected to include four semesters of design work, plus thesis.
 For MArch II students, your portfolio should include design work completed during all three semesters at the GSD.
 A faculty committee will review the submitted portfolios and choose a group of finalists to submit for the second round of judging.

 *The application should be downloaded, then opened to enable the use of form fields.